benfreke/docker-templates/README.md

 # docker-templates

 A collection of Dockerfiles and docker-compose files for easier local development.
-Do not use these in production.
+Do not use these in production without optimisation

+## Assumptions

+1. Your path on the server will be `/var/www/html`
+1. For XDebug to work, You have mapped `/var/www/html` to the root of your Laravel project
+1. You add this to your query string when debugging. `XDEBUG_SESSION_START=1&XDEBUG_IDE_KEY=docker`
+1. You will add the needed variables to your `.env`
+1. You can read the `docker-compose.yml` file to understand what needs to be in the `.env` file
+1. You will not use these in production

-## Understanding the folder structure
+## Folder structure

-All images in the dockerfiles directory are built in the namespace benfreke.

-The second level is the folder underneath the `dockerfiles` directory

-Then the next directory is after the hyphen in the name.

-e.g. benfreke/nginx-laravel or benfreke/php7.1-laravel

-## Using the build file

-./build folder1 folder2 tag e.g. `./build.sh php7.1 laravel 0.0.1`
+### compose

+The collection of docker-compose files

+### dockerfiles

+The collection of various dockerfiles that are useful